Useful Notes / Fonts

 - Trebuchet.
 Designed in 1996, and named for the medieval siege engine.
 TV Tropes uses Trebuchet in a few places, including the "Resources" and "Tropes By" sidebars and the Tropes and Forums links along the top.

 - Verdana.
 Sans serif counterpart to Georgia.
-Both were created by Microsoft.
-Tahoma is a narrower, more tightly-spaced variant also created by Microsoft.
-Although Matthew Carter, its creator, was commissioned to expand the font's repertoire over the years, and those versions are commercial, the first public version of Verdana was released more or less as open content in a (successful) attempt to expand the number of standard fonts available to web designers, so it's available in some form or another on nearly all platforms.
-(Unfortunately, Comic Sans was part of the same release, and is equally ubiquitous because of it.)
+Both were created by Matthew Carter for Microsoft.
+Tahoma is a narrower, more tightly-spaced variant also released by Microsoft.
+Although its creator was commissioned to expand the font's repertoire over the years, and those versions are commercial, the first public version of Verdana was released more or less as open content in a (successful) attempt to expand the number of standard fonts available to web designers, so it's available in some form or another on nearly all platforms.

 - Gill Sans A very similar humanist sans-serif font, designed in 1928–32 by Johnston's student, Eric Gill.
-Also used for signage, as well as many, many YouTube videos (it's a default title font on iMovie).
+Also used for signage, particularly for British railways (the London and North Eastern Railway and successor British Rail in particular) from the 1920s to the 1960s, as well as many, many YouTube videos (it's a default title font on iMovie).
 It is used for signage and identification purposes by many British institutions, including the Church of England and The BBC.

 - Both Gill Sans and Johnston are seen as quintessentially British modern fonts; seeing them show up is a reasonably good indication that whatever is using it is connected to contemporary Britain.